zephyrproject-rtos/trusted-firmware-m/docs/introduction/readme.rst

    :scale: 65 %
    :align: center

-   PSA FF compiant design with TF-M
+   FF-M compliant design with TF-M

 Applications and Libraries in the Non-secure Processing Environment can utilize these secure services with a standardized set of PSA Functional APIs.